dotnet/docs-maui/docs/user-interface/layouts/custom.md

 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout, and returns the total size of the layout given the constraints.
 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view with its appropriate bounds.
 The return value is the actual size of the layout.

 .NET MAUI's layouts have pre-defined layout managers to handle their layout.
 However, sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
-This can be achieved by producing your own custom layout.
-However, it's first necessary to have an understanding of how .NET MAUI's cross-platform layout process works.
+This can be achieved by producing your own custom layout, which requires you to have an understanding of how .NET MAUI's cross-platform layout process works.

 ## Layout process